 Q: Which industries commonly use wireless credit card processing?

-Wireless credit card processing is widely used in service industries such as delivery, repair, and taxi services, and anywhere employees need to process credit cards from a customer’s home or outside a physical store.
+Wireless credit card processing is widely used in service industries such as restaurants, delivery, repair, and taxi services, and anywhere employees need to process credit cards from a customer’s home or outside a physical store.

 Q: How easy is it to implement wireless credit card processing in a business?